Muqtada al-Sadr: 2003

 Shortly after the US-led coalition ousted Saddam Hussein and his Ba'ath regime, al-Sadr voiced opposition to the Coalition Provisional Authority.
 He subsequently stated that he had more legitimacy than the Coalition-appointed Iraqi Governing Council.
 He granted his first major Western television interview to Bob Simon of 60 Minutes, in which al-Sadr famously said "Saddam was the little serpent, but America is the big serpent."

-In May 2003, al-Sadr issued a fatwa that became known as the al-Hawasim (meaning 'the finalists' – a term used to refer to the looters of post-invasion Iraq) fatwa.
-The fatwa allowed theft and racketeering on the condition that the perpetrators pay the requisite khums to Sadrist imams, saying that "looters could hold on to what they had appropriated so long as they made a donation (khums) of one-fifth of its value to their local Sadrist office."
+In May 2003, al-Sadr passed a fatwa that became known as the al-Hawasim (meaning 'the finalists' – a term used to refer to the looters of post-invasion Iraq).
+The fatwa allowed looting and racketeering on the condition that the perpetrators take their share from harbiyyun, and pay the requisite khums to the remaining office of Muhammad al-Sadr, saying that "looters could hold on to what they had appropriated so long as they made a donation (khums) of one-fifth of its value to their local Sadrist office."
 The fatwa alienated many older members of his father's movement, as well as mainstream Shiites, and the Shia establishment and property-owning classes from the Sadrists.
 However, the fatwa strengthened his popularity among the poorest members of society, notably in Sadr City.
-It has been claimed that the original fatwa was actually issued by Sadr's advisor Grand Ayatollah Kazem Husseini Haeri, and that al-Sadr was simply loyally issuing the same instruction.
+It has been claimed that the original fatwa itself was actually issued by Sadr's advisor Grand Ayatollah Kazem Husseini Haeri, and that al-Sadr was simply passing on the same ruling, as al-Sadr himself is not a Mujtahid, but himself a follower of Haeri.

 Al-Sadr is suspected in US news media of having ordered the assassination of rival Shia leader Abdul-Majid al-Khoei in 2003, a charge he denies and which remains unproven.